 WHEREAS, for many years Alpha Kappa Alpha Sorority, Inc., has been involved in public policy issues that impact the lives of great numbers of African Americans, such as when the sorority embarked on its first major health initiative, the Mississippi Health Project, that occurred from 1935 to 1942 when sorority members who were physicians, nurses and other health care providers served two to eight week terms for seven years during the summer months by providing health services to the citizens of Mound Bayou, Mississippi; and

 WHEREAS, in keeping with the traditions of this great sorority, a major highlight of the sorority's three-day celebration will be a journey back to Mound Bayou to relive this historic undertaking by providing medical services to its residents; and

 WHEREAS, other planned activities include the Community Health Expo, the National Institutes of Health Professional Development Forum and African American Heritage Tours; and

 WHEREAS, it is with great pride that we recognize the civic contributions by respected organizations such as Alpha Kappa Alpha Sorority, Inc., that work so hard to serve the community:

 NOW, THEREFORE, BE IT RESOLVED BY THE HOUSE OF REPRESENTATIVES OF THE STATE OF MISSISSIPPI, That we do hereby commend the public policy service of Alpha Kappa Alpha Sorority, Inc., and congratulate this organization on the occasion of celebrating its 98th National Founders Day in the state's capital city.

-BE IT FURTHER RESOLVED, That copies of this resolution be furnished to Reverend H.R.
-Grizzell and members of the Capitol Press Corps.
+BE IT FURTHER RESOLVED, That copies of this resolution be furnished to the steering committee representatives of Alpha Kappa Alpha Sorority, Inc., and to the members of the Capitol Press Corps.